-- A file can be up to 100 MB and must contain at least 20 words of text
+- A file can be up to 100 MB (zipfiles 200 MB) and must contain at least 20 words of text

-- The maximum paper length permitted is 400 pages.
+- The maximum paper length permitted is 800 pages

 If you want to use SimCheck as a stand alone web application, you can request a personal account.
 This is only allowed for UT employees.
-Phd students can only get a personal account for SimCheck if they need to perform plagiarism checks on work of students they supervise.
-If this is the case, your supervisor has to request an account for you.
+If you have an account, you can access SimCheck at https://utwente.turnitin.com/.

 If you have any questions or need help, please contact: